Surplus Lines Insurers

 - Promoting and encouraging compliance with Texas laws.

 To a great extent, Texas law requires a surplus lines agent to make a "reasonable effort" to ascertain a surplus lines insurer's financial condition before placing coverage.
 TDI produces a List of Eligible Surplus Lines Insurers that is available to the surplus lines agents and the general public.
 This list can be accessed on the Data Look Up Main Page and includes surplus lines insurers and Lloyds syndicates.
-Monthly updates to reflect additions and deletions of insurers are also published on the SLSOT web site www.slsot.org.
+Monthly updates to reflect additions and deletions of insurers are also published on the SLSOT website at www.slsot.org.
 Most U.S. companies on TDI's eligible list have financial strength letter grades from A.M.
 Best and other rating services.
-Financial information on all eligible surplus lines insurers is available from TDI and the Texas Surplus Lines Stamping Office also has some financial information available on their web site.
+Financial information on all eligible surplus lines insurers is available from TDI and the SLSOT also has some financial information available on their website.

-Surplus lines insurers must have at least $15 million in combined capital and surplus, or meet the minimum in their domicillary jurisdiction, whichever is higher, to conduct business in Texas.
+Surplus lines insurers must have at least $15 million in combined capital and surplus, or meet the minimum in their domiciliary jurisdiction, whichever is higher, to conduct business in Texas.

 In addition, an alien insurer, one based in a foreign country, must have a trust fund of at least $5.4 million in a Federal Reserve member bank to protect its U.S. policyholders.
 Surplus lines insurers must submit annual financial statements to the NAIC.
 The department and SLSOT analyze the financials for signs of trouble.
 A company can lose its eligibility if it falls below minimum standards.

 Yes.
-The surplus lines tax is 4.85 percent of the gross premium.
+The surplus lines tax is 4.85 percent of the gross premium, in accordance with TIC 225.004.
 The surplus lines agent is responsible for collection of the tax and filing an annual tax report and payment to the Comptroller of Public Accounts.
 The surplus lines tax must be shown on the policy's "declarations page" along with the premium, fees, and the surplus lines stamping fee.

 For more information contact: